-Will the Cambridge Technical Level 3 Diploma in IT satisfy the conditions of entry for Computing or Software Engineering Courses at QUB/Ulster University?
+Will the BTEC Level 3 Extended Certificate in IT satisfy the conditions of entry for Computing or Software Engineering Courses at QUB/Ulster University?

-From 2020, the OCR Cambridge Technical Level 3 Introductory Diploma offered in St Louis is on the RCF 2016 Framework and does not have significant programming content.
+The BTEC Level 3 Extended Certificate offered in St Louis is on the QCF Framework and does not have significant programming content.

-It will not satisfy the requirements for higher level computing courses unless it is presented with one of the following subjects; Physics, Maths, Chemistry, Biology, Technology and Design.
+It will not satisfy the requirements for higher level computing courses unless it is presented with one of the following subjects; Physics, Maths, Chemistry, Biology, Technology and